nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer-in-asp.net-core.md

 1. Add the HTML5 Report Viewer.
 For a detailed explanation, check the HTML5 Report Viewer               [Manual Setup]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/manual-setup%}) help article in the online documentation.
 The required references to jQuery and Telerik Kendo UI CSS and JS files are listed in the example below.
 Copy the Kendo subset from {Telerik Reporting installation path}\Html5\ReportViewer folder to wwwroot.

->important Whenever you need to route a relative path you will have to use  *Url.Content*  helper, like this:
+   >note Whenever you need to route a relative path you will have to use  *Url.Content*  helper, like this:

     ````HTML
 @Url.Content("~/api/reports/")
 ````

-instead of simply pasting the path.
-The complete Report view (Report.cshtml) should look like this:
+instead of simply pasting the path.The complete Report view (Report.cshtml) should look like this:

     ````HTML